II. Epidemiology

 - Urodynamics

-X. Dosing
+XI.
+Dosing

 - Dose once immediately before procedure (course completed within 24 hours of surgery)

-- One hour before the procedure for most antibiotics
+- One hour before the procedure for most Antibiotics

 - Two hours before the procedure for Vancomycin or Fluoroquinolones